 Get the knowledge.
 Get the edge.™

-For more ideas on how you can equip your home with smart technology, visit the RealEstate.com Tips and Tools section.
+For more information on how you can improve a home's resale value, visit the RealEstate.com Tips and Tools section located at http://www.RealEstate.com.

 RealEstate.com helps give consumers an advantage during their home buying or selling journey, from the early stages of dreaming through the final stages of moving.
 The site uses a proprietary, turbo-charged home listings "engine" with access to more than two million listings in order to bring clarity to the chaos.
 In addition, a robust "Tips and Tools" section provides helpful advice, checklists and guides, all in an effort to help users navigate the process.
 Together, this comprehensive set of tools, content, listings and services have come together to help consumers "Get the knowledge.
 Get the edge.™"